 Treatment for Stomatitis includes extraction of all dentition behind the upper and lower canine (fang) teeth.
 Sometimes treatment can include the extraction of all teeth in the mouth.
-This is done to remove any plaque-retentive surfaces which can continue to trigger an overactive immune response.
+Remove any plaque-retentive surfaces which can continue to trigger an overactive immune response.

 Most cases have a positive response to therapy.
-Even if a cat has all of their teeth removed they can still eat soft food very well and live without pain.
+Consequently, even if a cat has all of their teeth removed they can still eat soft food very well and live without pain.

 How to Brush Maine Coon Teeth